Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 - ``TT_DATA`` and ``TT_TWIDDLE``.
 AIE-ML and AIE-MLv2 devices do not support cfloat type.
 - ``TT_TWIDDLE``: AIE supports cint32.
 AIE-ML and AIE-MLv2 devices do not.
 - ``TP_RND``: Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
-See :ref:`COMPILING_AND_SIMULATING`.
+See :ref:`DSP_COMPILING_AND_SIMULATING`.
 - Number of ports: When configured for ``TP_API=1`` (stream IO), AIE will require 2 input ports (sample interleaved - even samples on the first port) and 2 output ports similarly interleaved for each lane of processing.
 The number of lanes is ``2^TP_PARALLEL_FACTOR``.
 AIE-ML and AIE-MLv2 devices accept one stream only per kernel.

 Supported Data Types